shijistar/enum-plus/README.md

 After extending the display name of the enum item, it can be used to generate dropdowns, checkboxes, and other components with a single line of code.
 By using the extension methods of the enum, you can easily traverse the array of enum items, get the display text of a certain enum value, determine whether a value exists, etc. The display text of the enum item supports localization, which can return the corresponding text according to the current language environment, making the display text of the enum item more flexible and more in line with user needs.

 What other exciting features are there?
-Please continue to explore the technical documentation below!
+Please continue to explore!
+Or you can check out this usage video first.

 <p align="center">
   <img src="https://cdn.jsdelivr.net/npm/enum-plus@2.2.3/public/usage-screenshot.gif" width="500" alt="usage video" />